-This Castle was built to protect a strategic crossing point over the river Barrow.
-The river crossing was defended in the late 12th and 13th centuries by an Anglo-Norman castle a short distance downriver.
-A Carmelite friary was founded here in the 1260s and the earlier part of the present tower was built in the 14th century to protect the friary and the adjacent bridge which was built by Maurice Jakis, a canon of Kildare Cathedral.
+Besides, the river crossing was defended in the late 12th and 13th centuries by an Anglo-Norman castle a short distance downriver.
+Then, in the 1260s a Carmelite friary was founded here.
+And the earlier part of the present tower was built in the 14th century.
+To protect the friary and the adjacent bridge which was built by Maurice Jakis, a canon of Kildare Cathedral.

 Source dashboard in Leighlinbridge.

-Along with part of the bawn.
-The remains of the castle are now dilapidated – a 50-foot-tall (15 m) broken castle tower and parts of one side of an enclosing wall are still extant.
+Along with part of the bawn, the remains of the castle are now dilapidated.
+Only a 50-foot-tall (15 m) broken castle tower.
+And parts of one side of an enclosing wall are still extant too.